Description of environmental sensitivities/multiple chemical sensitivities (MCS)

 - Exposure to chemicals such as solvents and pesticides, or biological contaminants such as mold.

-- Long term exposure to low levels of hazardous substances.
+- Long-term exposure to low levels of hazardous substances.
 Chronic low-level exposure, at work and at home.

 - A single overwhelming exposure such as a chemical spill.

-Some people with sensitivities do improve after many years if they are able to find a safe environment in which to live and work, and if they can obtain (and afford) treatments that are both tolerable and effective for them.
-Sadly, despite skills and education, some people with sensitivities end up on social assistance.
+Some people with MCS do improve after many years if they are able to find a safe environment in which to live and work, and if they can obtain (and afford) treatments that are both tolerable and effective for them.
+Sadly, despite skills and education, some people with MCS end up on social assistance.
 Many become socially isolated as they are forced to retreat from places and activities they love, and for some, the devastation extends to losing spouses, family and friends who may not believe that they are ill.

 The disability may be invisible, but it is real.
-Like others with disabilities, people with sensitivities have special needs which include, but are not limited to: housing in a safe and tolerable environment so that their bodies can heal; well-tolerated, environmentally safe products available at a reasonable cost; self-help groups and a support system; tolerable meeting places; publicly funded treatments; safe hospitals, schools and other public facilities; and accommodation in the workplace.
+Like others with disabilities, people with MCS have special needs which include, but are not limited to: housing in a safe and tolerable environment so that their bodies can heal; well-tolerated, environmentally safe products available at a reasonable cost; self-help groups and a support system; tolerable meeting places; publicly funded treatments; safe hospitals, schools, and other public facilities; and accommodation in the workplace.

 Like all Canadians, we are entitled to freedom from discriminatory treatment, which includes the right to accessible workplaces, accommodation and public facilities.
-Notably, environmental sensitivities have been recognized as a disability by the Canadian Human Rights Commission and many provincial human rights commissions.
+Notably, environmental sensitivities/multiple chemical sensitivities have been recognized as a disability by the Canadian Human Rights Commission and many provincial human rights commissions.

 The consequences of Non-Recognition